CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

 Search interface
 The response to search queries should be ≤ 300ms.
 Ideally it would be .
 100ms, but you won’t be penalized if it’s higher (as long as it’s kept ≤ 300ms).

-Ranking:
-First, we compute the tf and idf scores for every term, and tf * idf of each term.

-Then, we compute the query, and get a result.

-After this, we compute the vector for the query.

-Then, we calculate the similarity between the query and each document in the result set (using cosine similarity), and get a score for each document.

-We sort the documents by this score.

-runtime performance:

-execution time of code in milliseconds in Python